Using color in your emails – what you need to know

 Color adds visual intrigue and brings a new dimension to your emails beyond black and white text.
 It can also help you better direct your readers’ attention to important messages, buttons, or calls to action.
-After you’ve made your sure your email is optimized for mobile and web, looks great, and has compelling content, consider adding color to your emails to make them even more successful.
+After you’ve made sure your email is optimized for mobile and web, looks great, and has compelling content, consider adding color to your emails to make them even more successful.

 What Your Colors Mean